MrMidnight7331/PJPT-Notes/README.md

 Prepping for the PJPT exam at TCM Security.
 ## Warning
-These notes are made with [Obsidian](https://obsidian.md)some syntaxes may not work on GitHub, Notion or other .md acceptable editors!
+These notes are made with [Obsidian](https://obsidian.md) some syntaxes may not work on GitHub, Notion or other .md acceptable editors!
 For example:
 ```
 ![[README.md]]
 [[1.
 Introduction]]